codeafrik/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. File 19-AZ Replace all characters A and c from input to Z and e respectively.

 21. File 20-hiago removes all letters c and C from input.

+22. File 21-reverse Write a script that reverse its input.